mizrael/davidguida.net/src/_posts/2022-10-02-is-dependency-injection-dead-part-3.md

   }
 }
 ```
+As you can see, this class is *fat*: has a lot of dependencies, and most likely, they are not used in every method.
+Which means that this class is definitely **doing too much** and therefore breaking the <a href='https://en.wikipedia.org/wiki/Single-responsibility_principle' target='_blank'>Single Responsibility Principle</a>.
+*Fat Class* is much rather a code smell than an anti-pattern.
+But still, it's extremely common, especially in large, legacy codebases.
+So beware!

 That's all for today!
-Next time we will continue talking about <a href='/are-design-patterns-dead'>Design Patterns</a> and see more real-world scenarios.
+Next time we will continue talking about <a href='/are-design-patterns-dead' target='_blank'>Design Patterns</a> and see more real-world scenarios.

 Ciao!